Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

 Most stick welders output alternating current (AC) or direct current (DC).
 Some welders may provide both.
 According to that, you may have restrictions on the rods you can use.

-If you have a welder that outputs AC, you may use the most popular low-carbon rods except E6010.
+If you have a welder that outputs AC, you can use the most popular low-carbon rods, except E6010.

-If you have a modern inverter DC power supply, you might still not be able to use E6010 rods.
+If you have a modern inverter DC power supply, you may still not be able to use E6010 rods.
 Older DC welders that are bigger and heavier may burn E6010s without problems.